 When you have a shortlist of therapists, call each of them.
 This call is important for two reasons:

-1) to ask any questions that you may have and
+- To ask any questions that you may have and;

-Do they have a license? – if the answer is yes, look up the therapist’s license # online (on the state licensing board’s website) and verify that it is current and whether there are any infractions associated with it
+- Does this therapist have a license? – If the answer is yes, look up the therapist’s license # online (on the New York State licensing board’s website) and verify that it is current and whether there are any infractions associated with it.

-Specialty – most therapists in NYC will be able to help with a range of mental health issues including depression, anxiety, relationship problems, etc. However, if you need someone with specialized training and experience, you should be able to find them easily in NYC as well.
-The most common specialties are substance abuse, child therapy, couple therapy, anger management, OCD, eating disorders, etc.
+- Specialty – Most therapists in NYC will be able to help with a range of mental health issues including depression, anxiety, relationship problems, etc. However, if you need someone with specialized training and experience, you should be able to find them easily in NYC as well.
+The most common specialties are substance abuse, child therapy, couples therapy, anger management, OCD, eating disorders, etc.

-Insurance participation and fees – many therapists do not participate on insurance panels, but offer sliding scale fees (the fee is flexible depending on your financial situation, time of day, etc.) and if your insurance plan offers out-of-network benefits for mental health services, you will get partially reimbursed for therapy sessions
+- Insurance participation and fees – Many therapists in NYC do not participate on insurance panels, but offer sliding scale fees (the fee is flexible depending on your financial situation, time of day, etc.) and if your insurance plan offers out-of-network benefits for mental health services, you will get partially reimbursed for therapy sessions.

-What To Do After You Have Chosen Your Therapist
+What To Do After You Have Chosen Your NYC Therapist

 What to Expect in Therapy

-If you have more questions on how to find a therapist in New York City, or are interested in learning more about Cognitive Behavior Therapy (CBT), Acceptance and Commitment Therapy (ACT), Rational Emotive Behavior Therapy (REBT) or Dialectical Behavior Therapy (DBT), feel free to call New York Behavioral Health at 646-599-3498 or fill our Contact Form.
-We will be happy to help you in your search to find a therapist in Manhattan.
+If you have more questions on how to find a therapist in New York City, or are interested in learning more about Cognitive Behavior Therapy (CBT), Acceptance and Commitment Therapy (ACT), Rational Emotive Behavior Therapy (REBT) or Dialectical Behavior Therapy (DBT), feel free to call New York Behavioral Health at 646-599-3498, send us a message, or request an appointment.